BenTata-86/deploying_model_with_fastapi_on_heroku/model_card.md

 ## Metrics
-The performance of the model is measured with the metrics : Precision, Recall and F1 Beta score.
+The performance of the model is measured with the metrics : Precision, Recall and F1 Beta score. precision:0.7757909215955984 recall:0.3863013698630137 fbeta:0.5157750342935529
 ## Ethical Considerations
-The model was also evaluated in 'marital-status' as well for ethical considerations
+The model was also evaluated for all different classes.
+Since there are classes with less data, the results for the less represented classes are not predicted well.
+For example "Married-civ-spouse" class in "marital-status" is a well represented class and the prediction results are close to the overall metrics.
+However "Divorced" has a precision: 1.0 but recall and f1 beta scores are : 0 due to its class is a less represented class.
+This should be kept in mind for Ethical Considerations
 ## Caveats and Recommendations
 The data have some class imbalances and this may indicate biases on those classes